DS-100/sp22/syllabus.md

 Combining data, computation, and inferential thinking, data science is redefining how people and organizations solve challenging problems and understand their world.
 This intermediate level class bridges between [Data 8](http://data8.org) and upper division computer science and statistics courses as well as methods courses in other fields.
 In this class, we explore key areas of data science including question formulation, data collection and cleaning, visualization, statistical inference, predictive modeling, and decision making.​ Through a strong emphasis on data centric computing, quantitative critical thinking, and exploratory data analysis, this class covers key principles and techniques of data science.
 These include languages for transforming, querying and analyzing data; algorithms for machine learning methods including regression, classification and clustering; principles behind creating informative data visualizations; statistical concepts of measurement error and prediction; and techniques for scalable data processing.

 ### Goals
+{:.no_toc}

 - Prepare students for advanced Berkeley courses in data-management, machine learning, and statistics, by providing the necessary foundation and context
 - Enable students to start careers as data scientists by providing experience working with real-world data, tools, and techniques
 - Empower students to apply computational and inferential thinking to address real-world problems

+<a name = 'prerequisites'></a>
 ### Prerequisites

 While we are working to make this class widely accessible, we currently require the following (or equivalent) prerequisites. **Unlike past semesters, prerequisites will be enforced in this class.
 It is your responsibility to know the material in the prerequisites.**

 - **Foundations of Data Science**: [Data 8](http://data8.org) covers much of the material in Data 100 but at an introductory level.
 Data8 provides basic exposure to python programming and working with tabular data as well as visualization, statistics, and machine learning.
 - **Computing**: _The Structure and Interpretation of Computer Programs_ ([CS 61A](http://cs61a.org)) or _Computational Structures in Data Science_ ([CS 88](https://cs88-website.github.io)).
 These courses provide additional background in python programming (e.g., for loops, lambdas, debugging, and complexity) that will enable Data 100 to focus more on the concepts in Data Science and less on the details of programming in python.
-- **Math**: _Linear Algebra_ (Math 54, [EE 16A](http://ee16a.org), or Stat 89A): We will need some basic concepts like linear operators, eigenvectors, derivatives, and integrals to enable statistical inference and derive new prediction algorithms.
+- **Math**: _Linear Algebra_ (Math 54, [EE 16A](https://eecs16a.org/), or Stat 89A): We will need some basic concepts like linear operators, eigenvectors, derivatives, and integrals to enable statistical inference and derive new prediction algorithms.
 This may be satisfied concurrently to Data 100.

 <br>

-<a name = 'course_culture'></a>

 ## Course Culture